Remi-Ferrari/Row-Col-Game/Documents/USER_MANUAL_FINAL.md

 ## 14. Conclusion

 You are now ready to play the Row-Column Game!
-Experiment with different board sizes and computer strategies, challenge yourself, or let AIs battle it out.
+Experiment with different board sizes and computer strategies, challenge yourself, or let computers battle it out.
 The game is simple to learn yet deep enough to reward planning and foresight.
 Have fun strategizing!